kb1p/db1mu/README.md

 - If paths to GLES headers / libraries cannot be figured out using `KHRONOS_HEADERS` and `OPENGLES_LIBDIR` environment variables, need to provide these paths to cmake configuration by setting `-DGLES_HDR_PATH=...` and `-DGLES_LIB_PATH=...` variables.
 - To create standalone executable, manually copy SDL2.dll, GLESv2.dll, etc. to `path/to/install/bin`.

+#### Running emulator with SDL frontend
+Command line options can be specified in any order.
+The following command line options are available:

 ### Switching to Vulkan renderer
 By default, GLES renderer is used.
 To use Vulkan renderer (for either Qt and SDL frontend) follow below steps: